wysockif/border-patrol-app/README.md

 6. `Custom Vision API` returns predictions (detections) of people on the photo.
 7. The web application shows a photo to a user with located people and probabilities.
 8. User can adjust a threshold to make detections more or less accurate.
+9. If threshold is above particular level system send mail to border controllers.

 ---